Section detail

 - Common or shared areas en route to the employer’s place of business such as coffee rooms or shops, food courts, bathrooms, lobbies, stairs, walkways, and elevators.

-- Parking lots controlled, leased, maintained or provided by the employer, including those where the employer has allocated or arranged parking privileges for workers.
+- Parking lots controlled, leased, maintained, owned or provided by the employer, including those where the employer has allocated or arranged parking privileges for workers.

 - A worker is considered to be in the course of employment if a link between employment and the worker’s activity can be established.

-- Each situation will be determined on a case by case basis.
-Generally, coverage is provided if:
+- Each situation will be determined on a case-by-case basis.
+Generally, coverage is provided if any of the following applies:

-- The worker was making reasonable and permitted use of the employer’s premises or access route, and
+- The worker was making reasonable and permitted use of the employer’s premises or access route, or

 - It was the result of a hazard or condition of the employer’s premises or employer provided equipment.